BrunoCostaGH/XP-SLC-Integration/XPAircraftDoors/README.md

 - [XPUIPC](https://www.schiratti.com/xpuipc.html)  `v2.0.3.8`

 > [!NOTE]
-> The use of outdated or mismatched versions may affect the script's functionality due to changes in datarefs.
+> The use of outdated or mismatched versions may affect XP Aircraft Doors's functionality due to changes in datarefs.

 ### Supported Aircrafts
  - Laminar Research A330-3